RobertsLab/sams-notebook/drafts/2022-02-24-Trimming---Additional-20bp-from-C.virginica-Gonad-RNAseq-with-fastp-on-Mox.md

 Considering that we wanted to use these for a transcriptome assembly (which I already performed on [20220207](https://robertslab.github.io/sams-notebook/2022/02/07/Transcriptome-Assembly-Genome-guided-C.virginica-Adult-Gonad-OA-RNAseq-Using-Trinity-on-Mox.html)), this residual "low complexity bridge" could lead to some spurious results.

 3. Looking at some of the samples from the initial trimming suggested that additional trimming would improve things a bit.
 Here's an example from the initial `fastp` trimming.
-View the sections with "After filtering: read1: base contents" and "After filtering: read2: base contents" to see that the first ~20bp ratios are a bit rough:
+View the sections with "After filtering: read1: base contents" and "After filtering: read2: base contents" to see that the first ~20bp ratios are a bit rough.

+NOTE: Words are tough to read on dark background - sorry!
+Also, you can click on _any_ section heading to collapse it - This reduces the need to scroll so much!

 <iframe src="https://gannet.fish.washington.edu/Atumefaciens/20210714_cvir_gonad_RNAseq_fastp_trimming/S3F_R1.fastp-trim.20210714.report.html" width="100%" height="1000" scrolling="yes"></iframe>